Help for you as employers defending wrongful dismissal or unfair dismissal claims

 An example of a situation where your employee may be able to bring a claim of constructive dismissal against you is if you changed your employees hours without their agreement.
 They could then decide to resign and claim constructive unfair dismissal.

 We recognise dismissals are sometimes necessary.
-For a dismissal to be fair there must be both a fair reason to dismiss, for instance redundancy, capability or conduct, and a fair procedure.
+For a dismissal to be fair, there must be both a fair reason to dismiss, for instance redundancy, capability or conduct, and a fair procedure.

 We encourage you to seek expert legal advice at an early stage.
 We can ensure that your reasons for wanting to dismiss fall within the permitted reasons.
 We will also check that your company policies are up to date to make sure you follow a fair process.
 Even if your employees do not have sufficient service to be able to bring an ordinary unfair dismissal claim, any employee can bring a wrongful dismissal claim.
 We will ensure you do not breach your employee’s contract terms and fall foul of wrongful dismissal law.

 In addition, there are a number of exceptions where a qualifying period of service is not required.
 These constitute automatic unfair dismissals.
-For instance, if you dismiss an employee for taking part in lawful industrial action within a protected period, for whistleblowing, for enforcing a right under the Working Time Regulations or for Health and Safety reasons, this would be an automatic unfair dismissal.
+For instance, if you dismiss your employee for taking part in lawful industrial action within a protected period, for whistleblowing, for enforcing a right under the Working Time Regulations or for Health and Safety reasons, this would be an automatic unfair dismissal.

 Because the law on unfair dismissal is complex, it pays to take professional advice on unfair dismissal before any dismissal takes place.
-If you have an employee you are considering dismissing, our expert employment lawyers can guide you through the process and ensure that you are following a fair process so that your business is protected.
+If you have an employee you are considering dismissing, our expert Employment lawyers can guide you through the process and ensure that you are following a fair process so that your business is protected.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023